 When To Do It: West Point and King William provide the perfect location for your girls' trip any time of year.
 If you're looking to enjoy time outside, we recommend the spring, summer, or fall for your visit.

-Where to Stay: 403 Main Street, Grateful Meadows, or North Point Plantation (Pro tip - 403 Main Street is within walking distance of Beach Park, which features expansive views of the York River and a great area to relax in the sun.
+Where to Stay: 403 Main Street, Grateful Meadows, North Point Plantation, The Inn at Woodmont Plantation, Waterfront Retreat, or West Point Waterfront (Pro tip - 403 Main Street and West Point Waterfront are within walking distance of Beach Park, which features expansive views of the York River and a great area to relax in the sun.
 You'll also find multiple shopping opportunities as well as The Blue Crab of West Point, right outside your doorstep.) *When visiting our nearby wineries, we recommend checking out a transportation provider such as New Kent Tours.

 History & Culture Adventure

 What To Do: If it's history and culture you love, the Town of West Point and King William County have you covered.
 Established in 1702 with some of the oldest architectural structures in Virginia, King William County provides numerous opportunities to marvel at history and learn about our storied past.
 From historic King William County Courthouse, which was built in 1725 and is the oldest courthouse building in continuous use in the United States, to early colonial-era Acquinton Church which has been beautifully stabilized and dates to 1734, or to quaint downtown West Point which showcases buildings containing more than 150 years of history as a lively port and resort town along its tree-lined streets, there's much to discover in King William County's 286 square miles.